fynv/Three.V8/QGameDev/docs/index.md

 Use buttons at ① to add/remove bundle targets or open the "Edit Target" window ③.

 Right click the Target item at ② for context menu, where you get options to run the target or create a shortcut of the App on the desktop.
 To run the target, you can also just double click the item.
 A bundling process will be triggered by calling the external "rollup" tool if a JavaScript file is modified.
-A separate process will be started by launching GamePlayer.exe with the path of the bundled JavaScript file.
+A separate process will be started by launching the GamePlayer passing the information of the target.
 Note the bundled JavaScript files are hidden in the "Files" tab, because you should never edit these files manually.

 ### Editors